Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 This Chicago Chinatown food tour surprised us in many ways.
 For starters, we’ve never taken a food tour in Chicago, a city we’ve called home for almost two decades.

-Secondly, even though we’ve occasionally visited Chicago Chinatown, we didn’t know much about Chinese culinary traditions and their contributions to Chicago.
+Secondly, even though we’ve visited Chicago Chinatown, we didn’t know much about Chinese culinary traditions and their contributions to Chicago.

 The Chicago Chinatown food tour was a reminder that you don’t have to travel far to dive into the local food culture.

-Gain valuable insights into the local restaurants, rich culture, fascinating history, and what to expect on this Chicago Chinatown food tour
+Gain valuable insights into the local restaurants, rich culture, fascinating history, and what to expect on this Chicago Chinatown food tour.

 Authentic Food Quest Page_Break